huggingface/hub-docs/docs/hub/spaces-sdks-docker-langfuse.md

 </a>

 To get started, [duplicate this Gradio template space](https://huggingface.co/spaces/langfuse/langfuse-gradio-example-template?duplicate=true) and follow the instructions in the [README](https://huggingface.co/spaces/langfuse/langfuse-gradio-example-template/blob/main/README.md).

-### Monitor Any Application

-Langfuse is model agnostic and can be used to trace any application.
-Follow the [get-started guide](https://langfuse.com/docs) in Langfuse documentation to see how you can instrument your code.

-Langfuse maintains native integrations with many popular LLM frameworks, including [Langchain](https://langfuse.com/docs/integrations/langchain/tracing), [LlamaIndex](https://langfuse.com/docs/integrations/llama-index/get-started) and [OpenAI](https://langfuse.com/docs/integrations/openai/python/get-started) and offers Python and JS/TS SDKs to instrument your code.
-Langfuse also offers various API endpoints to ingest data and has been integrated by other open source projects such as [Langflow](https://langfuse.com/docs/integrations/langflow), [Dify](https://langfuse.com/docs/integrations/dify) and [Haystack](https://langfuse.com/docs/integrations/haystack/get-started).

 ## Step 3: View Traces in Langfuse